Turkey's contact tracers race to contain coronavirus

 Ilhan said the drug was administered carefully, in different doses depending on the age and health of the patient.
 While it may have side effects, none had appeared so far, he said.

-Writing by Tuvan Gumrukcu and Ali Kucukgocmen; editing by Dominic Evans and Philippa Fletcher
+Writing by Tuvan Gumrukcu and Ali Kucukgocmen; Editing by Dominic Evans, Philippa Fletcher and Frances Kerry